mzeybek583/R-Programlamaya-Giris/RGUI/README.md

 All application files are located in this folder:

-red-filter-gui/
+''' R-Programlamaya-Giris/
+└── RGUI/
-├── gui_tcltk.R             # The GUI application in R
+├── gui_tcltk.R # GUI built with tcltk
-├── image_red_filter.R      # The image processing script
+├── image_red_filter.R # Red-tone image processor
 ├── run_gui.bat # Windows batch launcher
-├── run_gui.exe             # (Optional) compiled .bat file
 └── README.md
+'''
 ---

 ## 🚀 How to Run